Konark Sun Temple: Other temples and monuments

 A collection of fallen sculptures can be viewed at the Konark Archaeological Museum, which is maintained by the Archaeological Survey of India.
 The fallen upper portion of the temple is believed to have been studded with many inscriptions.

 History

 Konark in texts

 Konark, also referred to in Indian texts by the name Kainapara, was a significant trading port by the early centuries of the common era.
 The current Konark temple dates to the 13th century, though evidence suggests that a sun temple was built in the Konark area by at least the 9th century.
-Several Puranas mention Surya worship centers in Mundira, which may have been the earlier name for Konark, Kalapriya (Mathura), and Multan (now in Pakistan).
+Several Puranas mention Surya worship centres in Mundira, which may have been the earlier name for Konark, Kalapriya, and Multan (now in Pakistan).
 According to the Madala Panji, there was at one time another temple in the region built by Pundara Kesari.
 He may have been Puranjaya, the 7th-century ruler of the Somavamshi dynasty.